vicentematus/notes/Libros/Steve Job - Walter Isaacson.md

 - Wozniak y Jobs experimentaron con estas bluebox para hacer bromas telefonicas, llamaron al Vaticano haciendose pasar como Henry Kissinger.
 Wozniak dice:
   >I called only to explore the phone company as a system, to learn the codes and tricks.
 I'd talk to the [London](https://en.wikipedia.org/wiki/London "London") operator, and convince her I was a New York operator.
 When I called my parents and my friends, I paid.
 After six months I quit—I'd done everything that I could.

+Wozniak/Jobs menciona (?)
-I was so pure.
+> I was so pure.
 Now I realize others were not as pure, they were just trying to make money.
 But then I thought we were all pure.
 -